DigitalState/Authentication/documentation/third_party_login.md

 ## Login Flow

 On first login, the Authentication microservice will detect a new user has logged in and will be registered accordingly using third-party information.

-On subsequent login, the user will go through as normal.
+On subsequent login, the user will simply go through as usual.

 ## Supported Third-parties